 Salary and Career Outlook

-According to the BLS, as of May 2015, multimedia artists and animators earned an annual median salary of $63,970, and fine artists, including illustrators, earned $46,460.
-The BLS projects a 6% increase in employment of multimedia artists and animators, and a 3% increase in employment for fine artists from 2014-2024.
-A 6% job growth rate is as fast as average when compared to all occupations, and 3% is slower than average job growth.
+According to the BLS, as of May 2018, multimedia artists and animators earned an annual mean salary of $78,230, and fine artists, including illustrators, earned $58,370.
+The BLS projects an increase as fast as the average in employment of multimedia artists and animators, and an increase slower than average in employment for fine artists from 2018-2028.